 *Note: there is no need to notify the Student Financial Assistance (SFA) office if you drop a course(s).
 The SFA office automatically makes relevant adjustments to your OSAP application for you throughout each semester.
-Please note there are possible implications to your OSAP when dropping courses, such as funding overpayments, possible reduction in future funding installments in the same academic year, and/or being placed on OSAP academic progress, external link, opens in new window.
+Please note there are possible implications to your OSAP when dropping courses, such as funding overpayments, possible reduction in future funding installments in the same academic year, and/or being placed on OSAP academic probation.

 If you drop one or more courses but remain in a full-time course load, you will remain eligible for OSAP but may see a decrease in your funding assessment.